 Sea turtle conservation on the coast of Mexico

-Sea turtle conservation is the aim of this marine wildlife conservation project on the Pacific coast of Mexico.
-It protects endangered olive ridley turtles, leatherback and rare eastern pacific green turtles from both poachers and predators.
-All are protected by international and Mexican law.
-The project achieves this by locating, collecting and incubating the thousands of eggs laid on the beach between June and November, an arduous job that can only realistically be done through the support of numerous willing volunteers.
+You will help the small number of local staff by locating, collecting and incubating the thousands of eggs laid on the beach between June and November; an arduous job that can only realistically be done through the support of numerous willing volunteers.

 Volunteers then help release the baby turtles back into the ocean after approximately 45 days incubation.

 In addition to protecting the eggs, the project promotes environmental awareness to local people and village school-children, which is the basis for any longer term solution to the issues.